dudzpedra/web-dev/README.md

 # web-dev
-My fron-end web developer portfolio.
+My front-end web developer portfolio.

 All projects are made with Vuejs (https://vuejs.org) and hosted by Firebase (https://firebase.google.com).